open-afc-project/openafc/tools/geo_converters/README.md

 * NOAA files - contain (as of time of this writing) more recent and detailed land usage data for Hawaii, Puerto Rico, Virgin Islands.
 These files also have not geodetic, but map projection coordinate system, also they have different land usage codes.

+* Canada land usage file - covers entire Canada and is also is in map (not geodetic) projection.

+There is a *nlcd_to_wgs84.yaml* file that accompanies this script.
+It define NLCD encoding properties (code meaning and colors) and other encodings (code meaning and translation to NLCD).
+Presence of this file is mandatory.

 `nlcd_to_wgs84.py` script converts NLCD data files from the source format to one, used  by AFC Engine.

 `nlcd_to_wgs84.py [options] SOURCE_FILE DEST_FILE`